 Selecting and moving to a new city successfully is an art.
 It really is.
 If you do it right, you’ll enjoy the process and be happy with your decision.
 If you do it haphazardly, you’ll be stressed and unsure of your decision.
-There are also some secrets to being a well-like newcomer and not a despised intruder.
+There are also some secrets to being a well-liked newcomer and not a despised intruder.

 I’ve moved to new cities many times.
 After several unhappy landings early on I decided to learn how to make my moves as smooth and as successful as possible.
 In addition to reading several books on the subject, I also devised some of my own methods.
-I’ll share what I’ve discovered on what works and what doesn’t.
+I’ll share what I’ve discovered about what works and what doesn’t.

 Picking Your Nirvana

 You’ve probably seen those online magazines that publish lists of the “best places to live.”
 These lists are compiled from statistical information.
 Many times, they include predictions based on these figures.
 You’re not going to know if this information is accurate until you go there and see it for yourself.
 More importantly, you won’t know if the town fits you until you spend some time there.